 When I'm working in the rounds, I join my yarn in the top of the first stitch, NOT the chain.
 To begin the next round, I chain the required amount and place my first crochet stitch in the same stitch I joined the yarn from the previous round.
 This creates an invisible join.
 HOWEVER.... when working with HDC, your seam will not be straight.
 It will slant.
 By repeating wounds 8 and 9 in the pattern for the cozy, it will give your work a straighter seem.
 If you're working with variegated yarn, see my tips below the pattern.

-Joining a new color -- I'm sharing with you a new trick I picked up to join a new color yarn when working in the round.
-Before joining your yarn at the end of a round, pick up the new color and pull a loop through the loop of the old color already on your hook.
+Joining a new color -- Before joining your yarn at the end of a round, pick up the new color and pull a loop through the loop of the old color already on your hook.
 Then join the new color to the first stitch to close up the round.
-I have noticed that this makes a cleaner looking color change in my work.
+This makes a cleaner looking color change in your work.

 Supplies & Terms

 Worsted yarn - 2 colors (MC: main color, TC: tail color)